bobanetwork/boba_legacy/packages/boba/contracts/contracts/oracle/README.md

 ## For Price Data Recipients

 Price is aggregated in individual FluxAggregator contracts, however the FeedRegistry contract stores the current Aggregator contract in use for a specific base/quote pair and allows to extract the feed data from a central point.

-On the FeedRegistry, use the following methods
+On the FeedRegistry, use the following methods:

 *To get the latest price data -* \
 call method ***`latestRoundData(base, quote)`***